anoma/nspec/docs/anomian.juvix.md

 <div class="grid" markdown>

-> With **engine identifiers** (of type `EngineID`), we can define *engine
-> messages*.
-These messages serve as events for engines, sent to them by some
-> other engine.
-An **engine-message** includes a *sender*, a *target*, an optional
+> An **engine-message** consists of a *sender*, a *target*, an optional
+> *mailbox identifier*, the *communication pattern*, what kind of message it is,
-> *mailbox identifier*, and the *message content*.
-The mailbox identifier is used
+> and the message itself.
+The mailbox identifier is used to identify the
-> to identify the mailbox of the target engine, the virtual place where the
+> mailbox of the target engine, the virtual place where the message is delivered.
-> message is delivered.
-Additionally, the message includes a *kind* that indicates
-> whether the message is a command, an event, or a response.
-We already defined
+> Recall that the *kind* indicates whether the message is a command, a response, or
-> the kind of the message in the previous chapter as `EngineMsgKind`.
+> an event, and the *pattern* indicates the expected behaviour pattern to respond.

 <!--ᚦ «Do we really want to restrict ourselves to command event response, in general?» -->